(Disclosure: Some of the links below may be affiliate links)

 Generally, by diversifying internationally, you will gain exposure to international currencies as well.
 If you invest globally, you may have exposure to Euros, Swiss Francs, and U.S. Dollars.

-If your domestic currency loses a lot of value, you will be better off if you have exposure to other currencies.
+If your domestic currency loses much value, you will be better off if exposed to other currencies.
 In that case, currency diversification protects you against severe domestic risks.
 But then, you are introducing currency risk in your portfolio.

 Overall, I think it is good to have several different currencies in your portfolio.
 But for most investors, it will not matter too much since they will have several ETFs for their investment, and they should have several currencies.